 The AeroPress is brilliant.
 Buy one, use it and let it change your world.

-The video below demonstrates the “inverted brewing” method using an AeroPress.
-This method of brewing is one of those little “AHA” moments, that improve your cup beyond the manufacturer’s standards.
+This video demonstrates the "inverted brewing" method using an AeroPress.
+This method of brewing is one of those little "AHA" moments, that improve your cup beyond the manufacturer's standards.